Step-by-Step Instructions

 -

-Step 2: Gather Necessary Materials
+Step 2: Gather Required Materials and Tools

 -

-Step 3: Begin Debris Removal
+Step 3: Remove Debris Safely

 Required Materials and Tools

-- Trash bags or bins
+- Trash bags or bins for non-recyclable waste

-- Rake or broom
+- Rake or broom for small debris

-- Wheelbarrow or cart (for transporting debris)
+- Wheelbarrow or cart for transporting debris

 Best Practices